tjheeta/vagrant-openstack-plugin/README.md

   must be created.
 * `security_groups` - List of security groups to be applied to the machine.
 * `tenant` - Tenant name.
 You only need to specify this if your OpenStack user has access to multiple tenants.
+* `region` - Region Name.
+Specify the region you want the instance to be launched in for multi-region environments.

 These can be set like typical provider-specific configuration: